liferay-design/liferay.design/src/markdown/lexicon/core-components/toolbars/toolbar.md

 ---
-title: "Toolbar"
+title: 'Toolbar'
-description: "A toolbar is a set of actions related to a specific context that are grouped into a horizontal bar."
+description: 'A toolbar is a set of actions related to a specific context that are grouped into a horizontal bar.'
-layout: "guide"
+layout: 'guide'
 order: 361
+draft: false
 ---

 ### Usage